rizaf23/QACodePractice/README.md

 As part of this assessment, I reviewed the feedback provided and started improving the overall framework structure rather than only focusing on individual test cases.

-The **Button Actions** module has been refactored to demonstrate the intended framework design by implementing:
+The **Button Actions** and **Spot the Bugs** modules have been refactored to demonstrate the intended framework design by implementing:

 - Page Object Model (POM)
 - Reusable Playwright Fixtures